davidajnered/simple-post-preview/readme.txt

 For more updated information see http://davidajnered.dev/blog/simple-post-preview/

+What's in the future?
+- javascript for admin UI

 If you have an idea for improvement feel free to send me an email.
 Feedback is always appreciated.
 If you want to add code yourself you can fork Simple Post Preview on github (https://github.com/davidajnered/simple-post-preview), add the code and send me a pull request.

 == Installation ==